subquery/cosmos-subql-starter/Osmosis/osmosis-starter/README.md

 # SubQuery - Starter Package for Cosmos/Osmosis

-A basic Cosmos (based on Osmosis) example project with an event and message handler.
+A basic Cosmos example project with an event and message handler.
 Read more about SubQuery support for Cosmos at https://academy.subquery.network/quickstart/quickstart_chains/cosmos.html.

 The Starter Package is an example that you can use as a starting point for developing your SubQuery project.